 CNH Capital America requires each prospective customer to complete a credit application that lists the applicant's credit sources, demographic and personal information, and when appropriate the applicant's income, expenses and net worth.
 This information is obtained by a dealer or CNH Capital America, and in either case is sent to the centralized finance office maintained by CNH Capital America.
-The finance office then processes this information and, if necessary, obtains additional information to evaluate the prospective customer's creditworthiness.
+The finance office then processes this information through the Automated Credit Approval Program described below, and if not automatically approved the information is reviewed by an underwriter, who, if necessary, obtains additional information to evaluate the prospective customer's creditworthiness.
 The extent of the additional information varies based primarily on the amount of financing requested.
 In most cases, CNH Capital America obtains a credit bureau report on the applicant from an independent credit bureau or checks credit references provided by the applicant, typically banks or finance companies or suppliers that have furnished credit to the applicant.
 In some cases, CNH Capital America obtains financial statements of the applicant.